-My inspection of the roof space was restricted to a head and shoulders inspection and was generally limited to the area immediately surrounding the access hatch only.
-My overall inspection was further restricted due to a high volume of stored items and insulation materials.
+My inspection of the roof space was restricted to the floored area only and was generally limited to the area immediately surrounding the access hatch, My overall inspection was further restricted due to partial flooring, a high volume of stored items and insulation materials.
 These have not been disturbed.